 Steps to Resolve:

-- From the closest region server, we want to look at the average, median, min. and max ping values in ms. Follow next steps based on your ping test results.
+- We want to look at the latency or ping values in ms. Follow next steps based on your ping test results.

 - standard expected range.
-Please continue to step 5 to troubleshoot.
+Please continue to the Networking Steps to Resolve

 - acceptable range but may experience some packet loss.
-Please continue to step 5 to troubleshoot.
+Please continue to Networking Steps to Resolve.

 - 151-300ms average ping